A Bayesian Additive Regression Tree Model for Learning Conditional Average Treatment Effects in Regression Discontinuity Designs: Simulation studies for CATE estimation in RDDs

 \subsection{Comparisons}

 The results in this section are based on configurations of the DGP described in the previous section which can be roughly separated into two groups: ``easy'' and ``hard''.
 For the easy setting, $(k_1 = 1,k_2 = 1,k_3 = 0,k_4 = 0.1)$: prognostic and treatment variation are comparable magnitudes, $\mu$ is separable in $x$ and $\w$, and low noise.
 For the ``hard'' setting $(k_1 = 5 ,k_2 = 0.25 ,k_3 = 1, k_4 = 0.5)$: prognostic variation is twenty times larger than treatment variation, $\mu$ is non-separable in $x$ and $\w$, and noise is high.
+Table \ref{tab:dgps} presents the parameters for each DGP configuration.
+The `easy' setting corresponds to the first 3 rows of table 1; the `hard' settings correspond to the last 3 rows.
 Results are based on 100 replications of size $n=4000$ for each DGP configuration.